What the study found

-What the study found: Climate warming and aridification were consistently linked to butterfly population declines in both rural and urban settings.
-The study also found that the urban or rural context strongly shaped how species responded to warming, and that urbanisation generally amplified the negative effects of climate change on butterfly population trends.
+The study found that climate warming and aridification were consistently linked to butterfly population declines across both rural and urban settings.
+It also found that urbanisation alone did not predict trends, but the urban or rural context strongly changed how species responded to warming.

-Why the authors say this matters: The authors conclude that butterfly population change is shaped by a complex interplay of climate change, urban context, and species traits.
-They suggest that urbanisation generally amplifies the negative impact of climate change on insect population trends.
+The authors conclude that their findings highlight a complex interplay between climate change, urban context, and species traits in shaping population dynamics.
+They also suggest that urbanisation generally amplifies the negative impact of climate change on insect population trends.

-What worked and what didn't: Warming and increasing aridity were associated with declines across both urban and rural populations, while precipitation effects differed by location and species.
-Urbanisation by itself did not predict trends, but urban-rural context changed the strength of responses to warming; species with colder thermal niches and lower reproductive rates were most vulnerable, and under aridification trophic specialists declined more in urban areas while generalists declined more in rural sites.
+Warming and aridification were associated with declines in both rural and urban populations, while precipitation effects varied by place and species.
+The stronger impact of warming in urban populations was linked by the authors to higher baseline temperatures and lower habitat suitability and connectivity in cities.
+Cold-niche species and species with lower reproductive rates were most vulnerable to warming; under aridification, trophic specialists declined more in urban areas, while generalists declined more in rural sites.

 Key points